marioboi3112/tic80-project/README.md

 a simple game made in tic80
 This is a simple game i am making just for fun
 The software used is TIC-80
-The readable code is "main.txt" since the extension of the main game file is unreadable by github
+<h1>How to get the source code</h1>
+since github can not read the .tic files, the code is put in a txt format and you can get the code from the main.txt file.

 #itch.io page